An Explainable Transformer-based Model for Phishing Email Detection: A Large Language Model Approach: Methodology

 \subsubsection{Fine Tuning}

 A pre-trained model is fine-tuned using task-specific data and backpropagation to alter parameters on certain tasks and datasets.
 The primary objective of this is to improve the model's performance across various tasks and datasets while minimizing the loss function.
-In this experiment, DistilBERTForSequenceClassification has been utilized to adopt the pre-trained model.
-DataLoader is used to configure the train\_loader and test\_loader by setting prepared data, batch size, and shuffling command where train\_loader is configured with shuffling and test\_loader is configured without shuffling.
-After that, we fine-tuned this DistilBERT model by adjusting and adopting some necessary steps which are shown in Fig. ~\ref{FIG:Fine_Tuning}.
+In this experiment, RobertaForSequenceClassification has been utilized to adopt the pre-trained model.
+DataLoader is used to configure the train\_loader and test\_loader by setting prepared data, batch size, and shuffling command, where train\_loader is configured with shuffling and test\_loader is configured without shuffling.
+After that, we fine-tuned this RoBERTa model during the training process by adjusting and adopting some necessary steps: optimizer setup, forward pass, loss calculation, backward pass (backpropagation), and updating model parameters, which are shown in Fig.~\ref {fig:Fine_Tuning}.

 In this overall fine-tuning process, following the optimizer's setup, the model is fine-tuned by feeding it the input parameters (input\_ids, attention\_mask, and label) during the forward pass so that predictions can be made.
 After the forward pass, gradients of the loss for the parameters (weights and biases) are calculated in the backward pass.
 These gradients show how changing the parameters would affect the loss.
 Lastly, an update is made to the model parameters.
 The optimizer is mainly responsible for changing the neural network's parameters in accordance with the calculated gradients.
 It adjusts the weights and biases in an attempt to reduce the loss.
 The model gains the capacity to fine-tune its parameters throughout several epochs, which improves its predictive capability on the training set.
 The ultimate goal is to identify underlying patterns in the training set and use those patterns to generalize well to new data.
-Algorithm~\ref{algo1} shows the overall fine-tuning process in training.